ricalmang/raachem/README.md

 # python -m pip install .
 # pip install .
 #
-# After installation is complete, you should be able to run the module using one of the following:
+# After installation is complete, you should be able to run the module from any folder using one of the following:
 #
 # py -m raachem
 # python3 -m raachem
 # python -m raachem
 #
-# Done!
+Done!
+The script operates on files in the current working directory!
 #